malminhas/smartmeteradvisor/README.md

 You will need to set up DNS records for your Droplet accordingly.
 In this case the nameservers were switched over at the Domain Registrar to Digital Ocean's ones which took a while to propagate through.

 ## Terraform recipe
-There are two primary terraform files.
+There are two primary terraform recipes.
 They both do broadly the same thing which is to set up Wordpress with `MySQL` and `nginx` as well as `Caddy` for setting up SSL and Let's Encrypt certificate creation:
-* [`main.tf`](main.tf): Initial version with basic outline and no logging.
+* [`main.tf.original`](main.tf.original): Initial version with basic outline and no logging.
-* [`main2.tf`](main2.tf): Advanced version with enhanced logging and support around DNS propagation checks.
+* [`main.tf`](main.tf): Advanced version with enhanced logging and support around DNS propagation checks.
-Note that Terraform does not take `.tf` files as arguments directly but instead reads all `.tf` files in the working directory so when you run this recipe you must rename or move the `.tf` file you don't want to run.
+Note that Terraform does not take `.tf` files as arguments directly but instead reads all `.tf` files in the working directory so the original receip has been renamed as `main.tf.original`](main.tf.original) to ensure you don't hit that condition.
+If you want to run the original recipe you must rename or move [`main.tf`](main.tf).

 Here's the command line for executing the other one after doing that:
 ```